vitalics/preparateForFronted/README.md

 # preparateForFronted
-this shell script(windows only) can help you prepare for develop on frontend(run batch file from admin)
+this shell script(windows only) can help you prepare for develop on frontend(run batch file from admin).
+It inclded files, such as Visual Studio 2015, node.js(4.4.7) stable, ruby 2.2.4, python 2.7, typescript(extension for Visual Studio).
+Also added this programs to PATH variable(if not exist)